stevekinney/redux-fundamentals/lessons/hooks-hooking-up-state.md

 }
 ```

 We can see the count increment, which is good.
 We can also see the actions logged into the tools.
-We can even roll back the state if want. (**Hint**: The Redux Dev Tools are using the enhancer to add this functionality to our store.)
+We can even roll back the state if want. (**Hint**: The Redux Developer Tools are using the enhancer to add this functionality to our store.
+We'll see how to do something similar later.)